CFD Trading: A Complete Guide to Contracts For Difference

 2) Trade Volume

-Now that you know the difference in price, you need to multiply it by the size of your trade.
+Now that you know the price difference, you need to multiply it by the size of your trade.
 Lots, or contract size, are the standard amount that each contract is worth, which varies among CFDs.

 In Forex pairs, for instance, one lot is 100,000 units of the base currency, or the first currency listed in a Forex pair.
 So one lot of the EUR/USD is worth €100,000, while one lot of the AUD/USD is worth AUD 100,000.
 If these numbers are feeling a bit large, the good news is that many brokers like Admiral Markets also offer mini lots (0.1 lots) and micro lots (0.01 lots), which allow you to open smaller positions.